WhiteDevil12i/Deep-Learning-Model-based-on-Convolution-Neural-Network-for-Automatic-Intrusion-Detection-System/README.md

 + Utilization of CNN Architecture: The research utilizes a CNN architecture for automatic feature extraction, feature optimization, and classification to discriminate and detect hostile behaviors in a continuous stream of network traffic activity, thereby improving the accuracy and speed of automated NIDS.
 + Application to NSL-KDD Dataset: The study applies the proposed deep learning model to the NSL-KDD dataset, which contains both normal and attack traffic, and evaluates the model's performance using various evaluation metrics, including precision, recall, and F1-score.

+## Dataset
+The dataset employes the information regarding the attacks that took place which is taken from the refernce of “A Detailed Analysis of the KDD CUP 99 Data Set,”